StAwN74/ckSurf-1.18kd-Release/README.md

 Notes: Now you have colored start speed, a fixed goto command by Headline (see changelog).
        sm_clear console warning when starting a run is normal and harmless, it's a fix for a checkpoint plugin I needed.
+	   [DEV]On 5th feb 2023, my included compiler still works, it also works with newer compilers (1.9+).
+	   But new syntax is on a perpetual routine...[/DEV]

 Thanks to ZZK community and Freak.exe for testing, and support.
 Thx to Elzi / jonitaikaponi for the original idea.
 Thanks to Headline for his sm_goto:  https://forums.alliedmods.net/showthread.php?p=2323724